Submit to Value & Outcomes Spotlight

 - Tables, Figures and Photos: Tables, figures, photos, and other graphics are not mandatory but can be included for highlighting of non-quantitative ideas and concepts.
 They should be clearly labeled and easy to understand without reference to the text.
 Figures should be created using Word, Excel, or PowerPoint to be directly reproducible for publication.
 All tables and figures should be referred to in the text of the word document at the point in which the reader should view them.

-- Key Points: A maximum of three brief key points of the article are required.
+- Key Points: A maximum of two brief key points of the article are required.

 - Lead Sentence: A lead sentence is required (for promotional purposes).
 This should be the main highlight of what the article is about. (eg, In this article, Smith et al. examine . . .)